KFCF Local Programs

 Alternative Radio is a weekly progressive radio program heard on more than 150 stations worldwide.
 Established in 1986, AR is dedicated to the founding principles of public broadcasting, which urge that programming serve as “a forum for controversy and debate,” be diverse and “provide a voice for groups that may otherwise be unheard.”

 The show is hosted by David Barsamian from Boulder, CO.
-AR is part of the non-profit Institute for Social and Cultural Change.
-To learn more go to http:www.alternativeradio.org.
+Alternative Radio is part of the non-profit Institute for Social and Cultural Change.
+To learn more visit http:www.alternativeradio.org.

 1st & 3rd Thursdays 3-3:30 PM